DeepAryanSharma/Dall-e-2.0/README.md

 4. Push to the branch (git push origin feature-branch).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or inquiries, please contact [guptaanushka024@gmail.com](mailto:guptaanushka024@gmail.com).
+For any questions or inquiries, please contact [aryan153sharma@gmail.com](mailto:aryan153sharma@gmail.com).